mekomsolutions/openmrs-module-initializer/README.md

 ### Releases notes

 #### Version 2.4.0
-* 'concepts' domain to support a new expandable 'MAPPINGS' header, thereby discouraging the older 'Same as mappings'.
+* 'concepts' domain to support a new expandable `MAPPINGS` header, thereby discouraging the older `Same as mappings`.

 #### Version 2.3.0
 * Added configuration options for logging.